How can you help yourself?

 Alcohol consumption.
 Eating habits.
 Tobacco use.
 Physical activity.

-How to improve your diet
+Improving your diet

 Eat more… Fruit and vegetables.
 High fibre foods.